davadazaita/davadazaita/README.md

 ---

-<h3>Now that you know how to program in C Linear for REAL AI ON LOW-LEVEL , you can develop your modern machine rebellion. <h3>
+<h3>Now that you know how to program in C Linear for REAL AI On Low-Level using **vectors**, you can develop your modern machine rebellion. <h3>

+**OBS: NOT USING TENSORS FOR AI ON LOW LEVEL DEVELOPMENT**

 ** 0. Zero Step: Written Linker.ld;